ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 If you multiply an `int` and an `int64_t` then the computation will be performed using `int64_t` because `int64_t` is (typically) larger than `int`.
 If you multiply an `int` and an `unsigned int` then the computation will be performed using `unsigned int` because `int` and `unsigned int` are the same size.

-All operations are performed on at least the size of the `int` type, so if any value has a type smaller than that then it is converted to `int` before evaluating the operator.
+All arithmetic operations are performed on at least the size of the `int` type, so if any value has a type smaller than that then it is converted to `int` before evaluating the operator.
 This is called integer promotion.

 Unexpected type conversions that changes the sign of a value is a common source of bugs.